How to Prevent Burning Out as a Fitness Professional

-Now, we could make the argument that being a fitness professional1 isn’t all that bad in the least.
-In fact, it’s pretty sweet.
+Now, we could make the argument that being a fitness professional is a pretty sweet gig.

 I mean, you get paid to hang out in a gym all day and wear sweatpants.
 There’s also a low-barrier to entry, which can be good and bad.

 Good in that it allows people to pursue their passion without dropping $40,000 per year on a degree.
 Bad in that, well, there’s a low-barrier to entry.